-Sunday Worship Services Greetings!
+Sunday Worship Services

-Services will be led by our Minister on two Sundays each month.
+Services will be led by our minister on two Sundays each month.
 A guest minister or other speaker will fill the pulpit on the remaining Sundays.
 Services continue throughout the Cape’s busy summer season.

-Special Programs: Some Sundays have special programs.
+Some Sundays have special programs.
 Often we have an intergenerational Water Communion Service on the first Sunday of the church year in the fall; anyone who wants to participate is invited to bring in a water sample collected from or symbolizing a favorite beach, pond, or any place that is memorable or significant to them.
-We talk about places and activities that inspire or renew us as we combine the water, in the process celebrating the way that we as individuals come together in community.
+We talk about places and activities that inspire or renew us as we combine the water, in the process celebrating the way that we as individuals come together in the community.
 Sometimes on the first Sunday in May, we place our May Pole on the front lawn and welcome Spring with traditional song and dance, a ritual particularly popular with children.

-Music: Music plays an important and integral part in our worship experience.
+Music plays an important and integral part of our worship experience.
 Our gifted music director Frank Toppa performs on our new Rodgers organ and our Steinway piano brings in guest singers and instrumentalists and conducts our choir.
 The choir usually performs during three Sunday Services each month.
 In the summer, talented guest musicians provide our music in place of the regular program.

-The Choir: Our group currently consists of 8 – 10 members and friends of the Meeting House.
+Our group currently consists of 8 – 10 members and friends of the Meeting House.
 No experience is necessary; anyone who likes to sing is welcome to join.
-The Choir normally rehearses each Sunday at 9AM and sings at the service three of the four Sundays each month.
+The Choir normally rehearses each Sunday at 9 AM and sings at the service on three of the four Sundays each month.
 Come and join us!